 Configure Permissions Using setfacl

-The setfacl command allows you to modify a file or directory’s access control list (ACL).
-In this case, you will grant the plexuser read and execute permissions on your media folders.
+The setfacl command modifies a file or directory’s access control list (ACL), letting you grant the plex user read and execute permissions without changing file ownership:

 sudo setfacl -R -m u:plex:rx /media/yourfolder/